Classifier Surrogates: Sharing AI-based Searches with the World: Bayesian Neural Networks

 To ensure detailed balance we employ a Metropolis-Hastings (MH) correction with acceptance rate

 for all steps of the chain.
+Through the proportionality $\pi\left(\theta \mid \mathcal{D}\right) \propto -\mathcal{L}_{\mathrm{NLL}}$ (Bayes formula) the acceptance step guarantees sampling from the weight posterior.
 Here, the parameter $\lambda$ gives the inverse temperature of the tempered posterior distribution sampled from.
-The proposed weights $\tau_i$ are drawn from a proposal distribution centered on a gradient-descent step
+The proposed weights $\tau_i$ are drawn from a proposal distribution centered on a gradient descent step

 calculated using the \Adam algorithm~\cite{adam_Kingma2014AdamAM}.
-We can use the momentum terms of the update to ensure high acceptance-rates by smearing the proposal distribution in the direction of the last update
+We can use the momentum terms of the update to ensure high acceptance rates by smearing the proposal distribution in the direction of the last update

 To efficiently run this algorithm, we evaluate the NLL on batches of data.
 For proofs on convergence and invariant distribution of this algorithm, we refer to~\cite{bieringer2023adammcmc}.